CoderJae777/Scala/ScalaNotes1stHalf.md

 ## Functor, Applicative and Monad

+`Functor` lets you map over a wrapped value,

+`Applicative` lets you apply wrapped functions to wrapped values, and

+`Monad` lets you sequence computations where the next step can depend on the previous result.

+**TV Analogy**

+Functor: “I can transform what’s on a TV.”

+Applicative: “I can apply wrapped presets to wrapped TVs (combine effects).”

+Monad: “I can run a sequence where each next remote action is chosen using the previous result.”

 _When do I use which?_

 - Functor for when you need to map over one container